Animal Crossing: Gameplay

 Collecting items is a major facet of Animal Crossing: the player can explore the village and gather objects, including fruit from trees, seashells, and discarded items.
 Nearly all objects can be sold for Bells, the in-game currency.
 Players collect objects to obtain more Bells, which can then be used to buy furniture and clothing, purchase home expansions, and play games.
 Many specialized tools are available for other activities such as fishing and insect collecting.
 Special items, such as fossils and paintings, may be donated to the village museum.
 The player can choose to socialize with the other animal residents by engaging in conversation, sending and receiving letters, bartering, or playing hide-and-seek.
 Residents may move in or out of the village depending on the player's actions.

 All installments of Animal Crossing allow some form of communication between players, both offline and online.
 A single village can house up to four human players (eight in New Horizons), though only one can be exploring the village at any given time.
 The players can interact via written messages through the village post office or bulletin board.
 The GameCube iteration allows players to travel to other villages by trading memory cards written with the game data, but all subsequent installments allow players to travel and interact online via Nintendo Wi-Fi Connection, although City Folk also allows the DS Suitcase to travel to others' towns.

-Plot

 Characters

 While the series features various villagers for each title, certain prominent characters return in each series installment.

 Tom Nook is a tanuki (or a raccoon in America) character who functions as both a shop owner and a real estate broker, giving the player a loan for their house and various upgrades while allowing them to pay back their loan with no interest.

 Mr. Resetti is a mole character who appears from underground whenever players shut off the game without saving (enabling them to reset random events deemed unfortunate), berating them for circumventing one of the game's systems.
 Due to a new autosave function, he was "laid off" from his job in Animal Crossing: New Horizons, although he has secured a new job as the Rescue Service operator.